NotAShelf/microfetch/README.md

 general rule of thumb consider talking to me before creating a feature PR.

 Contributions that help improve performance in specific areas of Microfetch are welcome.
-Though, prepare to be bombarded with questions.
+Though, prepare to be bombarded with questions if your changes are large.

 ## Hacking